Legal Research and Writing: Ted Tjaden

 Here is a non-exhaustive list of some recent books and reports and articles on AI and the law (links to content on commercial databases requires your own subscription/password):

-Books and reports on AI and the Law
+Books and reports on AI and the law

 • Aidid, Abdi & Benjamin Alari.
 The Legal Singularity: How Artificial Intelligence Can Make Law Radically Better.
 (Toronto: University of Toronto Press, 2023) [website].